PhasicFlow/phasicFlow/README.md

 phasicFlow uses CMake as the build system. you need to have CMake-3.22 or higher installed on your machine.

 ### build for serial execution

 ### build for parallel execution on CPU

 ### build for parallel execution on CUDA-enabled GPUs

 # How to use phasicFlow?

+# Extentions in future
+### parallelization
+* Enabling other backends, HIP (amd-GPUs) and HPC (CPU), for phasicFlow
+* Extending high-level parallelization and impelmenting spacial partitioning and load balancing for muilti-GPU computations and running phasicFlow on distributed memory super-computers

+### basic features